Ex-Forces Career Advice

 Should I include my military service on my CV?

 A military career is an impressive aspect of your life and something you should feel proud to include on your civilian CV.
-During your time in service, you will have acquired a range of transferable skills and had numerous life experiences, which will all be highly valued by employers across a wide range of industries.
+During your time in service, you will have acquired a range of transferable skills and had varied life experiences, which will all be highly valued by employers across a wide range of industries.
 In fact, it is these skills that may even work to your advantage in a competitive job market.

 Read more about the best jobs you can get after the military.